sarg3nt/certified-kubernetes-security-specialist/03 Minimize Microservice Vulnerabilities/05 Container Sandboxing.md

 - Not all apps work with gVisor
 - Increases latency as there is more for the CPU to do

-Whereas Docker uses `runC` as the base runtime, gVisor uses the `runsc` runtime to start containers.
+Whereas Docker uses `runC` as the base runtime, gVisor uses the `runsc` runtime to start containers

 ## Kata Containers